janikvonrotz/janikvonrotz.ch/content/page/cv.md

 [![Untitled](/images/Moi.jpg)](/images/Moi.jpg)

 Hi, my name is Janik von Rotz.
-I’m a system engineer and software developer from Switzerland and have got a BSc in Business and Information Technology.
+I’m a Software Engineer / IT Consultant from Switzerland and have got a BSc in Business and Information Technology.

 > Complex problems can only be solved by interdisciplinary teams.
 We need leaders who are able to connect people rather than dictate them.